 Group Replication is a technique that can be used to implement fault-tolerant systems.
 The replication group is a set of servers that each have their own entire copy of the data (a shared-nothing replication scheme), and interact with each other through message passing.
 The communication layer provides a set of guarantees such as atomic message and total order message delivery.
 These are very powerful properties that translate into very useful abstractions that one can resort to build more advanced database replication solutions.

-MySQL Group Replication builds on top of such properties and abstractions and implements a multi-master update everywhere replication protocol.
-In essence, a replication group is formed by multiple servers and each server in the group may execute transactions independently.
-But all read-write (RW) transactions commit only after they have been approved by the group.
-In other words, for any RW transaction the group needs to decide whether it commits or not, thus the commit operation is not a unilateral decision from the originating server.
-To be precise, when a transaction is ready to commit at the originating server, the server atomically broadcasts the write values (rows changed) and the correspondent write set (unique identifiers of the rows that were updated).
-Then a global total order is established for that transaction.
-Ultimately, this means that all servers receive the same set of transactions in the same order.
-As a consequence, all servers apply the same set of changes in the same order, therefore they remain consistent within the group.
+MySQL Group Replication builds on top of such properties and abstractions and implements a multi-source update everywhere replication protocol.
+A replication group is formed by multiple servers and each server in the group may execute transactions independently at any time.
+However, all read-write transactions commit only after they have been approved by the group.
+In other words, for any read-write transaction the group needs to decide whether it commits or not, so the commit operation is not a unilateral decision from the originating server.
+Read-only transactions need no coordination within the group and commit immediately.

 When a read-write transaction is ready to commit at the originating server, the server atomically broadcasts the write values (the rows that were changed) and the corresponding write set (the unique identifiers of the rows that were updated).
 Because the transaction is sent through an atomic broadcast, either all servers in the group receive the transaction or none do.
 If they receive it, then they all receive it in the same order with respect to other transactions that were sent before.
 All servers therefore receive the same set of transactions in the same order, and a global total order is established for the transactions.